 Take the Amati 500, which emerged a year later as the Mazda Xedos 9 in Europe, as the Eunos 800 in Japan and Australia and, in 1994, as the Mazda Millenia.
 The North American ad campaign was a tad disingenuous, proclaiming: “We put the money into the car and not into a luxury division and all that overhead.”

-A dig at Lexus, Acura and Infiniti, but one that fails to recognise its own stillborn luxury division.
-At least Mazda had one valid point: customers were offered the Millenia for a price considerably lower than it would have cost with an Amati badge.
+A dig at Lexus, Acura and Infiniti, but one that failed to recognise its own stillborn luxury division.
+At least Mazda had one valid point: customers could buy the Millenia for a price considerably lower than it would have cost with an Amati badge.

 Sadly, the fabled Amati 1000 never saw the light of day.
 This was to be the brand’s flagship – a Lexus LS in an Amati suit.
 Power was to be sourced from a remarkable 3,981cc W12 engine with an aluminium block, heads and oil pan made of magnesium, and pistons and valves made of ceramic.

 The W12, made up of three banks of four cylinders, debuted at the 1989 Tokyo Motor Show with a quoted engine power of 280hp.
 In reality, it was probably much more, but the output was limited by a gentleman’s agreement at the time.

 As for the Amati 1000, it shares a striking resemblance to the second-generation Mazda Sentia/929, which in turn became the Kia Enterprise.
 If only a W12 motor had powered them…